Base Carbon Reports Year End 2022 Operating and Financial Results

-/EIN News/ -- TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- Base Carbon Inc. (NEO: BCBN) (OTCQX: BCBNF) (“Base Carbon”, or the “Company”) is pleased to announce its year-end 2022 consolidated financial results and operational highlights.
+TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- Base Carbon Inc. BCBN BCBNF ("Base Carbon", or the "Company") is pleased to announce its year-end 2022 consolidated financial results and operational highlights.
 All financial references are denominated in U.S. dollars, unless otherwise noted.

 Annual Corporate and Financial Highlights as of December 31, 2022: